Hospice Billing

 Vaccine Billing

-Answer: Correct.
-Billing a hospice vaccine claim should not interfere with the normal hospice claim submission.
+Answer: Billing a hospice vaccine claim should not interfere with the normal hospice claim submission.
 Keep in mind that for a hospice vaccine claim you can only report revenue code 0771 and/or 0636 with the appropriate HCPCS code or the claim will be returned to the provider.
 Per the CMS IOM Publication 100-04, Medicare Claims Processing Manual, Chapter 11, Section 30.5 - Hospice Claims for Vaccine Services, For dates of service on or after 10/1/2016, services for the vaccines provided by a hospice may be billed on an institutional claim to the hospice’s Medicare contractor.
 Since these services are not part of the Medicare hospice benefit, they must be billed on a separate claim that includes only the vaccines and their administration.
 For information on coding and payment of vaccine services, see Chapter 18, Section 10 of this manual.

-3. Can we bill for a vaccine for a hospice patient that is not admitted to our hospice?
+2. Can we bill for a vaccine for a hospice patient that is not admitted to our hospice?

 Answer: Hospices are permitted to bill for vaccines to all eligible beneficiaries whether or not the beneficiary has elected the hospice benefit.

-4. If we provide a flu vaccine and bill on a separate claim for the vaccine and the administration, can we bill for a nurse visit on our routine level of care hospice claim?
+3. If we provide a flu vaccine and bill on a separate claim for the vaccine and the administration, can we bill for a nurse visit on our routine level of care hospice claim?

 Answer: When providing a flu vaccine during a routine nurse visit, the hospice will report the nurse visit on their routine hospice claim as instructed per the discipline visit reporting.
 To constitute a visit, the discipline (as defined by the HCPCS code) must have provided care to the beneficiary.
-In addition the visit must be reasonable and necessary for the palliation and management of the terminal illness and related conditions described in the patient’s plan of care.
+In addition, the visit must be reasonable and necessary for the palliation and management of the terminal illness and related conditions described in the patient’s plan of care.

-Answer: You are not required to enter hospice diagnosis on the claim that is billed for vaccines only.
+Answer: You are not required to enter hospice diagnoses on the claim that is billed for vaccines only.
 You are required to enter the ICD-10 in the primary position that reflects the reason/diagnosis for the administration of vaccine.

-7. Should we use a condition code 07 on the hospice vaccine claim to indicate this service is not related to the hospice diagnosis?
+5. Should we use a condition code 07 on the hospice vaccine claim to indicate this service is not related to the hospice diagnosis?

 Answer: No. For hospice vaccine billing claims you are not to report a condition code 07 on the claim.

-8. We bill our regular hospice claims with a TOB 823.
-Is it preferred that we bill our vaccine claims with a TOB 821?
+6. Should we bill our vaccine claims with a TOB 821?

-10. What patient status code should be reported on a vaccine claim?
+7. What patient status code should be reported on a vaccine claim?

 Answer: The TOB should be an 8X1 and the patient status code should be “01.”

-11. Are NDC numbers required on the vaccine claim billed?
+8. Are NDC numbers required on the vaccine claim billed?

 Answer: No. The NDC is not required on the claim for vaccine billing.